ministryofjustice/operations-engineering-runbooks/source/documentation/internal/team/ways-of-working.html.erb.md

 The structure of the daily stand-up is:

+- 🧪 We use a random name picker to determine who should facilitate the stand-up each day
 - Discuss work completed
 - Discuss work that is blocked
 - Discuss work in progress